- A small player in the growing PPE market.

 Given the strong balance sheet and stellar performance in 2020, even if earnings decline significantly the stock is still fairly undervalued and has upside in the short-term and long term.
 For ~$25.74 a share you are getting $6.6 in cash plus and worst-case scenario earnings should be above $3 in 2021.

 Possible Acquisition Target

 LAKE was a clear beneficiary of the pandemic.
 Despite the momentary increase in both the bottom line and top line, we think the stock is considerably cheap even if metrics deteriorate.
-The long-term outlook is positive for the PPE market overall, and LAKE is a well established player in the industry despite its relative small size.
+The long-term outlook is positive for the PPE market overall, and LAKE is a well-established player in the industry despite its relatively small size.

 We have no position in any of the stocks mentioned.
 Read our disclosure.

 Featured image source: LAKE